 — OH Alleycat Resource (@OARnow) August 16, 2015

 In 29 games since the All-Star Break, Joey Votto is batting .412 with a .565 on-base percentage and a .711 slugging average (40-for-97 with 11 doubles, 6 home runs and 33 walks).

 Last week, I asked who you’d cast in a Big Red Machine movie.
 I had lots of great responses; thank you all who participated.
 The random winner of a Better Off Red prize pack is…

-That’s all I got for right now.
-I’ll have more in a bit.
+That’s all for now!
+More in a bit.

 Expect good news,

 In the Reds’ 7-3 win over the Padres in San Diego on Wednesday, Joey Votto went 3-for-4 with a home run (#20), stolen base, walk, 3 RBI and 3 runs scored.

 From our friends at Elias Sports Bureau…